 & Routes for Approval

 - UCIS Assists Requestor

 Step 1: Check Active Agreements

 Before concretizing commitments with potential partners, it is important to determine whether the University currently holds an active agreement with the proposed partner institution.
-UCIS currently tracks all active international agreements; for a list of existing agreements with a particular institution, please visit the Pitt EnCompass link on MyPitt portal.
-Should you require further information or assistance, please contact the Global Operations Support Manager.
+UCIS currently tracks all active international agreements; to learn more about where your department or unit may have existing agreements, please contact the Global Operations Support Manager.

 Step 2: Select Agreement Type

 Before formalizing any type of understanding between parties, it is also critical to determine if the partnership meets University’s stated needs and/or priorities.
 This decision should help you discern the appropriate agreement type to best formalize the desired relationship of the parties involved.
 The following are the types of international agreements available for consideration.
 At the earliest stages of conceptualization, please contact the Global Operations Support Manager for help determining which agreement type will best meet the needs of the intended partnership.

 - Memorandum of Understanding (MOU): is a standard, non-binding accord between institutions.
 It is used in cases where a ceremonial signing is required or when Pitt would like to establish an exploratory relationship with a partner to best decide whether more formal collaborations are warranted.
 In cases where parties agree on specific projects or scope of partnerships, the MOU should be avoided and one of the agreements below should be explored.

 - Faculty Exchange Non-Teaching: supports faculty as they establish non-teaching collaborations with partners abroad (including formal mobility agreements, coordinating academic meetings, collaborating with international partners).
 Research projects should be discussed with the Office of Sponsored Programs and teaching contracts should be discussed with the Office of Faculty Affairs.